-Do I stutter or Did I stutter?
+Do I stutter or did I stutter?

+Oftentimes people ask me, "Do you stutter?" or "Did you stutter?" or "Have you cured yourself completely?”
 And I'm always a bit puzzled because to most of these questions there's no simple "yes" or "no" answer.
-So, if you really want to understand how stuttering works and how getting free from stuttering happens - stay tuned!
+So, if you really want to understand how stuttering works and what it means to get free from it — stay tuned!

 Predisposition

-So, first I want us all to realize that people who stutter (you and I) have a predisposition for stuttering.
+First, I want us all to realize that people who stutter (you and I) have a predisposition for stuttering.

 And yes, on top of that we have tons of physical muscle memory, the speech impediments themselves.
 The stuttering itself.
 And on top of that, of course, we have the anxiety, the hesitation, the anticipation, hiding stuttering, and general avoidance behaviors.
 But the basis of it, the foundation for this new state, for this new automated speaking pattern is at the brain level.